This is a guest post by Eric M. Earle on working with your disconnected teen.

 1. Make Their Interests, Your Interests

 The first strategy I want to share is to engage with your teen’s interests.
-It could be that you’re disconnected because you don’t know anything about their favorite TV show, the music they like, or the social media accounts they follow.
-I’m not saying it has to become your new passion, but I think you should dedicate some time to understanding what your teenager loves.
-You shouldn’t have to fake it and pretend that you’re just as obsessed as your teen, but you do want to be knowledgeable enough to have an intelligent conversation.
-When you ask insightful questions about something they care about, they’re sure to give you a thoughtful answer.
+You could be disconnected because you don’t know anything about their favorite TV show, the music they like, or the social media accounts they follow.
+I’m not saying it has to become your new passion, but you should dedicate time to understanding what your teenager loves.
+You shouldn’t have to fake it and pretend you’re just as obsessed as your teen, but you want to be knowledgeable enough to have an intelligent conversation.
+When you ask insightful questions about something they care about, they will give you a thoughtful answer.

 2. Create a routine family activity

-This next tip isn’t about hovering over your teen whenever they get in the door, it’s more about taking advantage of their positive energy after a night out.
+This next tip isn’t about hovering over your teen whenever they enter the door.
+It’s more about taking advantage of their positive energy after a night out.
 If your teen spends the evening with their friends at the movies, they might come home in a great mood, conversational, and maybe a little tired.
-This is a time when their guard is totally down, so you can offer to make them a late-night snack while they fill you in about the fun time they had.
+This is when their guard is totally down, so you can offer to make them a late-night snack while they tell you about the fun time they had.
 If you’re looking for conversation starters, you could try something inspirational.

 4. Notice Their Low Moods

-Another method for engaging with your teen is paying attention to when they are feeling down.
-As a parent, you want to demonstrate your unconditional love, but sometimes that love can feel overbearing to a teenager who wants to be left alone.
-One way you can offer them support without scaring them away is to remind them how much you care when they are having a bad day, or when you get in a fight.
+Another method for engaging with your teen is paying attention when they are feeling down.
+As a parent, you want to demonstrate your unconditional love, but sometimes, that love can feel overbearing to a teenager who wants to be left alone.
+One way you can offer them support without scaring them away is to remind them how much you care when they are having a bad day or when you get in a fight.

 4. Say I’m Sorry

 Apologizing to your teen can be difficult, but admit it.
-Sometimes you scream, you fight, or you do something you shouldn’t have.
+Sometimes, you scream, fight, or do something you shouldn’t have.
 Teens can move away from you because they don’t think you care.
-At this point, it’s important to let your teen know that you’re not the expert on being 16.
+At this point, it’s essential to let your teen know that you’re not the expert on being 16.
 They are.
-I think you should let them know that you’re trying your best, but sometimes you make mistakes, we all do.
-Your teen is sure to listen because this is something they want to hear from their parents.
+You should let them know you’re trying your best, but sometimes you make mistakes; we all do.
+Your teen is sure to listen because they want to hear this from their parents.

 You might want to ask your teen if there is something you can do to prevent missteps in the future.
-Creating a level playing field where you can collaborate with your teenager on a solution is a great way to connect and it makes you more relatable.
-Your teen might apologize to you or open up about difficult conversations more often after you’ve modeled this positive behavior.
+Creating a level playing field where you can collaborate with your teenager on a solution is a great way to connect and make you more relatable.
+After you’ve modeled this positive behavior, your teen might apologize to you or open up about difficult conversations more often.

 A Strong Relationship is Critical

 Teenagers are in a very fragile stage of their lives.
-Even though they think they distancing themselves from their parents as a way to branch out, they’ll really appreciate your support and encouragement throughout these methods.
+Even though they think they are distancing themselves from their parents to branch out, they’ll appreciate your support and encouragement throughout these methods.
 I hope a few of these strategies work well in your family so you and your teen can feel closer and happier.